London Metropolitan University: Rankings and reputation

-The university also entered the QS World University Rankings of top universities in the world for the first time placing at 801-1000 bracket.
+The university also entered the QS World University Rankings (2022) of top universities in the world for the first time, placing in the 801-1000 bracket.

 Student life

 Students' union

 London Metropolitan University Students' Union (MetSU) is the students' union for students at London Metropolitan University.
 It provides representation, advice and support to students at the university.
 MetSU is run by four full-time sabbatical officers and four part-time liberation officers.

-MetSU has two offices, in City at CM2-22 Calcutta House, Old Castle Street and on North Campus at the Harglenis Building 166-220 Holloway Road London,UK.
+MetSU has two offices, one at its City Campus at CM2-22 Calcutta House, Old Castle Street and on the North Campus at the Harglenis Building, 166–220 Holloway Road.

 Student media

 Student media at London Metropolitan University include: